The Underwriting Process – What Will They Evaluate?

 If you have concerns about your credit, contact one of our loan originators today to determine the best plan for obtaining a mortgage.

 Debt-to-income ratio is an important factor in assessing a borrower’s capacity to repay their debt.
-This is calculated based on several elements of a borrower’s gross monthly income versus their outgoing expenses.
+Lenders calculate this based on several elements, comparing a borrower’s gross monthly income to their outgoing expenses.
 Low debt-to-income ratios prove that an applicant can afford their current debt and have flexibility to acquire a mortgage loan.

 Lastly, underwriters may also assess the applicant’s current savings and checking accounts as well as their 401(k) to determine the ability to continue paying off their loan in case they were to lose their job or become ill.

-The home that a borrower is purchasing is considered their collateral.
-An underwriter considers the value of the home being financed in order to ensure that the loan amount does not exceed the value of the property.
+The property being purchased by the borrower serves as their collateral.
+The underwriter evaluates the value of the financed home to ensure that the loan amount does not surpass the property’s value.
 To do so, they will request an appraisal of the home.

 Prepare for a Home Loan Application